 - from below, looking upwards

 - level to camera

 It’s subtle, but on the left I photographed from above and on the left I photographed from below.
 Imagine how confusing it would be if the expressions were swopped over?They just wouldn’t match the camera angles I used.

 1. Camera angle from below

-When we photograph a subject from anywhere below so that they’re looking down at the camera, we elevate their dominance in the photo.
+Photographing a subject from below, so that they’re looking down at the camera, elevates their dominance in the photo.

 The lower the camera, the more dominant, and therefore powerful, the subject will appear in the photo.